 The sale of electricity is subject to the standard VAT rate.
 However, a reduced VAT rate is applicable to the fixed component of grid access charges for electricity supplies, corresponding to a contracted power not exceeding 3,45kVA.
-Hence, this reduced VAT rate is only applicable on the supplies of energy by the energy' suppliers to end users and not to the supplies of energy by the energy's producers to energy' suppliers.
+Hence, this reduced VAT rate is only applicable on the supplies of energy by the energy' suppliers to end users and not to the supplies of energy by the energy' suppliers.